 - Applicants for an AOS Research Award may also apply for funds from other sources such as the Frank M. Chapman Memorial Fund, Sigma Xi, and Animal Behavior Society (see also Funding Resources on this page).
 However, requests for funding from other sources must be noted in your application.
 If successful in obtaining funds from both AOS and other sources, applicants are expected to notify the Committee Chair.

-- Clicking “Apply Now” on the page linked above will direct you to a login screen.
+- Clicking “Apply Now” will direct you to a login screen.
 If you have previously created an account, your Login ID is your email address.
 After logging in, you will be redirected to the Student Research Award application page.

 - If you have not previously created an account, click Register Now on the lower right to set up your profile.